jaroslavdusek1/guess_game/README.md

 Guess Game is a simple application split into a backend and a frontend.
 The backend is written in Python, and the frontend in TypeScript.
 The goal of this application is to allow users to play a "guess the word" game over a network.

 ### Why Python and TypeScript?
 Backend (Python): Python is ideal for quick development and is perfect for a simple backend server where we don’t need to handle hundreds or thousands of requests per second.
-Python also has a rich library for networking, making it a great choice for this project.
-However, if higher performance is required for massive load, languages like C or Rust might be better suited.
+Python also has a rich library for networking, if higher performance is required for higher load, I would pick C or Rust.

-Frontend (TypeScript): TypeScript offers strong typing, which helps prevent errors and makes managing larger codebases easier.
-It's an ideal choice for modern frontend development.
+Frontend (TypeScript): TypeScript offers strong typing, which helps prevent errors it's an good choice for modern frontend development.

 Prerequisites
-This guide assumes you are working on a freshly installed Ubuntu 22.04 system.
+This guide assumes this will be tested on freshly installed Ubuntu 22.04 system.

 Required Tools
 Python 3.8+ for the backend.